isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 1. After you are logged in, in the upper-left corner, tap Adobe Experience Manager > Forms > Forms & Documents.

-1. Create a folder and upload JSON representation of your headless adaptive form to it.
+1. Create a folder and upload JSON structure of your headless adaptive form to it.

     >[!NOTE]
     >
-    >File extension of a JSON representation of Headless Adaptive Forms is schema.json.
+    >File extension of a JSON structure of Headless Adaptive Forms is schema.json.
 For example, formname.schema.json

 1. Tap Create and select Adaptive Form.
 Select the **Blank with core components** template and tap Create.